-Sadly, while having a well-deserved drink at the local river, Vicks was attacked by a crocodile who bit her leg, leaving her with a large wound on her front left leg.
+Sadly, while having a well-deserved drink at the local river, Vicks was attacked by a crocodile, leaving her with a large wound to her front left leg.
 The pregnant mare was in shock following the attack and weak from blood loss.
 Without treatment, the wound would soon become badly infected and threaten the life of the horse and her unborn foal.

-The new SPANA team cleaned the wound thoroughly with an antiseptic spray, before applying honey dressings and a special pressure bandage, which was designed and made locally.
+The SPANA team cleaned the wound thoroughly with an antiseptic spray and applied honey dressing before covering the wound with a special pressure bandage.

-She has also been given regular anti-inflammatory medicine to reduce the swelling and pain.
-The vets are treating the wound twice weekly with fresh dressings and once it has healed enough, Molefabangwe will be given zinc oxide cream to apply regularly.
+She was also prescribed regular anti-inflammatory medicine to reduce swelling and pain.
+The vets returned the following week to treat the wound and apply fresh dressings.
+Molefabangwe was also sent home with zinc oxide cream to apply regularly.
 He was grateful for SPANA’s help saying:

-During her treatment, Vicks had a colt foal named Tootswa, which means giraffe in Setswana.
-The SPANA team have been providing Vicks and Tootswa with regular food and water and he is growing at a healthy rate.
+During her treatment, Vicks gave birth to a colt foal named Tootswa, which means “giraffe” in Setswana.
+The SPANA team have been providing Vicks and Tootswa with regular food and water and both mum and foal are doing brilliantly as a result.